Minette Walters

-Minette Caroline Mary Walters DL (born 26 September 1949) is an English crime writer.
+Minette Caroline Mary Walters DL (born 26 September 1949) is an English writer.

 Life and work

 Walters was born in Bishop's Stortford in 1949 to Samuel Jebb and Colleen Jebb.
 As her father was a serving army officer, the first 10 years of Walters's life were spent moving between army bases in the north and south of England.
 Her father died from kidney failure in 1960.
 While raising Walters and her two brothers, Colleen Jebb painted miniatures from photographs to supplement the family's income.
 Walters spent a year at the Abbey School in Reading, Berkshire, before winning a Foundation Scholarship at the Godolphin boarding school in Salisbury.

 During a gap year between school and Durham University, 1968, Walters volunteered in Israel with The Bridge in Britain, working on a kibbutz and in a delinquent boys' home in Jerusalem.
 She graduated from Trevelyan College, Durham in 1971 with a BA in French.
 Minette met her husband Alec Walters while she was at Durham and they married in 1978.
-They have two sons, Roland and Philip.
+They have two sons.

 Walters joined IPC Magazines as a sub-editor in 1972 and became an editor of Woman's Weekly Library the following year.
 She supplemented her salary by writing romantic novelettes, short stories, and serials in her spare time.
 The romantic novelettes were written in approximately two weeks and published under a pseudonym that remains a secret.
 Walters turned freelance in 1977 but continued to write for magazines to cover her bills.

 Her first full-length novel, The Ice House, was published in 1992.
 It took two and a half years to write and was rejected by numerous publishing houses until Maria Rejt, Macmillan Publishers, bought it for £1250.
 Within four months, it had won the Crime Writers' Association John Creasey award for best first novel and had been snapped up by 11 foreign publishers.
 Walters was the first crime/thriller writer to win three major prizes with her first three books.
 Walters's second novel, The Sculptress, which was inspired in part by an encounter Walters had as a volunteer prison visitor, won the Mystery Writers of America Edgar Award.
 Walters's third novel, The Scold's Bridle, then won the CWA Gold Dagger, giving her a unique treble.